viamrobotics/docs/docs/components/input-controller/webgamepad.md

 Then, click on the robot's **CONFIG** tab and configure an `input_controller` component of model `webgamepad`, as shown above.

+Configure a base component with name `base` and model `fake` as well.
+This component does not need to have any attributes added to its configuration, but will keep the service from having errors as it starts.

 Next, click on the **SERVICES** sub tab of **CONFIG** and add a service of type `base_remote_control`.

 <img src="../img/base-rc-service-config.png" alt="What an example configuration for the Base Remote Control service of a web-based gamepad input controller component looks like in the Viam App." style="width:100%"/>

-{{% alert="Note" color="note" %}}
+{{% alert="Note" title="Note" color="note" %}}
-You do not need to configure a base component and control it with the input controls to use the "Base Remote Control" service to connect to your controller.
+You do not need to have a real base to use the "Base Remote Control" service to connect to your controller.

 For now, `"control_mode": "joystickControl"` does not affect the controls that are available to use on your gamepad.
 Buttons are still available with this configuration.